 She told me, “You need to be in the spotlight and have everyone tell you how good you are at what you do.”
 That statement confused and hurt because it couldn’t be further from the truth as to who I am.
 She doesn’t know me, even after all these years.

 She mocked my feelings, saying, “look at me, my feelings are hurt, I have feelings, poor me.”
-She made faces as she said this, as if she was in 2nd grade.
+She made faces as she said this, like a 2nd grader on the playground.
 This was hard to hear.
-It was at that moment I realized this is not the person I should be with.
+I wondered if this is the person I should be with.
+Should I be treated like this?
+Should anyone be treated like this?
 I felt it deep inside.
 I felt another piece of armor applied as another wall was put up, separating me from the insults.
 I started to close up, not wanting to talk, and buried myself in my work.

 You will feel it deep inside when enough is enough.